Ala Mândâcanu

-Ala Mândâcanu (born 14 December 1954, Balatina) is a Moldovan politician and journalist.
+Ala Mândâcanu (born 14 December 1954) is a Moldovan politician and journalist.
 She served as member of the Parliament of Moldova, editor in chief of "Democraţia" (2001–2004), deputy Chairman of the Social Liberal Party, and dean of the Faculty of Journalism.
 She has been living in Montreal since 2008.
 Ala Mândâcanu is the head of the Moldovan community in Canada's Quebec.